WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 !!! warning "README"

-    The initial section of the lab is a walkthrough, the **Desktop has been configured for you**.
-This ensures you can experience a fully configured Agent desktop. **The Password that is sent throught the email is the same for Agent and Admin login **
+    The initial section of the lab is a walkthrough, the Desktop has been configured for you.
+This ensures you can experience a fully configured Agent desktop. **The Password sent through the email is the same for Agent and Admin login**

-**Pre-Requisites**

-> Note: The initial section of the lab is a walkthrough, the **Desktop has been configured for you**.
-This ensures you can experience a fully configured Agent desktop.
-For more insights on Desktop Administration and Configuration toggles available, please refer to the `Verify Desktop Administration` section in the lab.

-> We'll delve into each Administrative element in the following **Verify Desktop Administration** section that covers `Configuration and Administrative tasks`.